federico-arias/federico-arias.github.io/content/about.md

 Javascript shortcomings.

 I have adopted a TDD approach after years of avoiding it.
-Sometimes writing tests might be boring, but it is certainly better than having to refresh the browser over and over, or having to wait for your whole app to load to test every small detail.
+Sometimes writing tests might be boring, but it's certainly better than having to refresh the browser over and over, or having to wait for your whole app to load to test every small detail.
 This has also allowed me to implement a CI/CD pipeline.
 Back in the day,